Release Notes for Confluent Cloud¶

 April 12, 2023¶

 Audit log support for Notifications Service is now generally available.
 The auditable event methods track operations on notification types, integrations, and subscriptions.
-To learn more, see Notifications Service Auditable Event Methods.
+To learn more, see Notifications Service Auditable Event Methods on Confluent Cloud.

 April 3, 2023¶